trufanov-nok/djvudict/INSTALL.md

 # Step by step:
 1. Get *minidjvu* sources (you may also check if it's buildable in your system)
 2. Copy content of `djvudict/tools` folder to tools subfolder of *minidjvu*
-3. Apply `Makefile.am.diff` patch to enable their compilation
-4. Apply `jb2coder.h.diff` patch to let djvu code access to one of private functions
+3. Apply `changes.diff` patch to enable their compilation and to let code access some minidjvu private functions
 5. Build *minidjvu* as usual

 # Example